Thumbstop

 Then, brainstorm a creative demonstration with lots of drama and a scroll-stopping test of your product’s strengths.

-How to make the best DTC ads
+Start making the best DTC ads

 As Ryan Bartlett, the Co-founder and CEO of True Classic, told me:

-“To marketers trying to check the box on creative: start treating it like it’s real art and you’ll be amazed at the difference in performance.
+“To marketers trying to check the box on creative: start treating it like it’s real art, and you’ll be amazed at the difference in performance.
 Thoughtfulness is always the most important ingredient.”

-So try something completely new.
+So, try something completely new.
 Test a wild swing.
 Trust your creative instinct.
 You might just uncover the next trendy ad format in DTC.

 Get a tour of Motion’s creative analytics platform.
 We’ll even build free sample reports for you using live data from your TikTok, Meta, and YouTube ad accounts.